Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 NOTE: Retrying one or a few individual messages can be useful for testing system fixes before deciding to retry several messages in a group.
 This is because retrying several messages take a long time and queue other ServiceControl operations for longer than desired.

-The following actions can also be taken on each individual message or selection of messages:
+The following actions can also be taken on each individual message or a selection of messages:

 * **Retry** - Sends message(s) to be reprocessed by the corresponding endpoint.
 * **Archive** - Archives message(s).